Serapo Beach and other Gaeta Beaches

 More Beaches Along The Coastline of Gaeta

-Between Gaeta and Sperlonga there are numerous coves and golden sandy beaches including Ariana, Le Scissure, Tre Centro Gradini, l’Arenauta, San Vito and Sant’Agostino.
+Between Gaeta and Sperlonga there are numerous beautiful coves and golden sandy beaches including Ariana, Le Scissure, Tre Centro Gradini, l’Arenauta, San Vito and Sant’Agostino.
+They are all well worth exploring.